About The Guild

 • Helping Little Hands

 This program provides financial support for pregnant women with type 1 diabetes to ensure they have the proper technology, supplies, and associated appointment funds to ensure a healthy pregnancy and baby.
 It also serves at-risk pregnant women who do not have access to Continuous Glucose Monitoring (CGM) systems and provides other related resources to improve their diabetes care.
-Committee members program spending alongside doctors and social workers at the BDC pregnancy clinic.
+Committee members work closely with the pregnancy clinic team to understand their needs and how they can best support them.

 Learn More